 - Japreet Sethi for advice, and for testing on his large installation.

 Should I back up my site before using this?

 Yes.
 Backups are good practice.
 Still, this plugin makes no changes to your site or database layout.
-It adds some transients, and adds rows to wp_usermeta.
+It adds a few non-autoloaded options, and adds rows to wp_usermeta.